KomodoPlatform/NotaryNodes/proposals/webworker01/README.md

 * At my workstation most waking hours and connected via mobile when I'm not
 * 20 years web development experience
 * 15 years server administration experience

-## What's In It For You?

-* Voters will receive 25% of the node's mining income proportional to their VOTE token contribution.
-A website will be created to show all mining income for the node as well as an anonymous way to check your accumulated pending rewards for payout.
-(Rewards schedule TBD, but will lean towards higher frequency of payouts)
-* Your support will help fund general Komodo development ideas that I am considering implementation of (e.g. block explorer for all asset chains, liquidity provider integration with exchange APIs)

 ## Server Specs